-- " No faceoff - " No offside penalties, players can roam the entire field - " Coaches can be on the field to assist and officiate - " There must be one attempt pass before a player can shoot on goal - " After goals, the defense is given the ball at goal line extended - " Some body contact is allowed but body checking is illegal - " Limited stick checking, with only lift checks, poke checks and stick checks below an opponent's shoulders - " No man down penalties, but players who commit fouls will leave the field - " All players must be 5 yards away from the ball carrier before restarting play
+- No faceoff - No offside penalties, players can roam the entire field - Coaches can be on the field to assist and officiate - There must be one attempted pass before a player can shoot on goal - After goals, the defense is given the ball at goal line extended - · Some body contact is allowed but body checking is illegal - Limited stick checking, with only lift checks, poke checks and stick checks below both players shoulders. - No man down penalties, but players who commit fouls will leave the field - All players must be 5 yards away from the ball carrier before restarting play - Players may faceoff to start quarters or after goals - Face off players must have neutral grip (right hand in palm up position on the stick) but may have knee(s) on the ground.